steemit/smt-whitepaper/smt-manual/manual.md

 ### Rewards Sharing

 All Steem based interfaces have the option of splitting token rewards among a set of arbitrary recipients, which could include an interface, community manager, referrer and more.
 An interface can also provide this optionality to the author.
+Steem Witnesses have currently soft-capped maximum beneficiaries at eight while the feature proves its use, however, the blockchain is capable of handling up to 256 beneficiaries per post.

 ## SMT interaction with existing operations